 Krista Tyner, School of Science, Technology, Engineering & Math (STEM)

-The School of Health Sciences and Physical Wellness in collaboration with the departments of Health and Physical Education, Health Professions, and Nursing will host an advisement institute focused on developing advisement skills and knowledge needed to support HSPW students.
+The School of STEM, in collaboration with the Engineering Science/Physics Department (ESP), will host an advisement institute focused on developing advisement skills and knowledge needed to support the ESP student.
+The institute’s purpose is to prepare faculty to effectively advise outside their disciplines in an effort to better support the pre-program pathway students.

 MCC FOUNDATION’S ANNUAL GRANTS COMMITTEE 2016-2017